jmjkim/fisphase1-project/README.md

 ## Creator
 Jack Kim (myself)

-For any questions, feedbacks, you can email me (jmjkim00@icloud.com).
+For any questions, feedbacks, you can email me at jmjkim00@icloud.com.